qtjambi/qtjambi/maven/readme.txt

 This is QTJambi maven stuff.

-  ** For quickstart, go to "INSTALLATION" section...
+  ** For quickstart as qtjamvbi developer, go to "INSTALLATION" section...
+  ** For quickstart as user see usage.txt

 It consists of 2 main sections: